"I Feel Awkward on Camera": How to Overcome Camera Shyness in a Professional Portrait Shoot

 Wardrobe and Styling as Your Armour

-Wardrobe is not just fashion—it’s a tool for confidence.
-The right clothing acts like armour: it supports the concept, aligns with the story, and makes you feel grounded.
+Wardrobe is not just fashion—it is a tool for psychological grounding.
+The right clothing acts like armour: it supports the concept, aligns with the story, and makes you feel protected.
 Every item is carefully chosen to reflect your personality and the mood of the shoot, so you never feel like you’re wearing a costume.
+Whether it’s a tailored suit for a corporate profile or a bold editorial look for a music release, your outfit should enhance your narrative, not distract from it.

-The On-Set Method: Direction, Not Posing
+The On-Set Method: Direction Over Posing

-This is the core of my philosophy: direction over posing.
 You are not expected to “know” how to pose.
-My process is a conversation—a collaborative dialogue that guides your posture, gestures, and expression.
-This shift removes pressure and creates a relaxed, natural energy in front of the camera.
+My process is a conversation—a collaborative dialogue where I guide your posture, gestures, and expression.
+This shift removes the pressure for you to perform and creates a relaxed, natural energy.

 Finding Your Natural Stance